Frequently Asked Questions (FAQs)

 An ATR Coordinator will meet with each participant that is referred to ATR to create a Recovery Goal Plan based on the needs of each participant.
 ATR Coordinators empower participants by listening to them and responding to their needs.

 Absolutely!
-Anyone who has served in the U.S. Military is one of the populations of focus served by ATR.
+Anyone who has served in the U.S. Military is served by ATR.

 Absolutely!
 If a woman is pregnant, postpartum, or parenting a child younger than 18 years who is living at home with her, she is one of the populations ATR is trying to reach!
 If she needs assistance with items for her child(ren), such as diapers, a pack-n-play, a car seat, etc., she can use her available ATR basic needs funds to purchase these items.